MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-potentially-unwanted-apps.md

 > [!NOTE]
 > Users will see "*.exe has been blocked as a potentially unwanted app by Microsoft Defender SmartScreen".

-### Allow-list an app
+### Allowlist an app

-Like Microsoft Edge, Windows Defender Antivirus provides a way to allow files that are blocked by mistake or needed to complete a task.
-If this happens you can allow-list a file.
+Like Microsoft Edge, Windows Defender Antivirus provides a way to allow files blocked by mistake or needed to complete a task.
+If this happens, you can allowlist a file.
 For more information, see [How to Configure Endpoint Protection in Configuration Manager](/previous-versions/system-center/system-center-2012-R2/hh508770(v=technet.10)#to-exclude-specific-files-or-folders) to learn how to exclude specific files or folders.

 ## See also